solid/authorization-panel/wac-ucr/uc-survey.md

 * +1 elf-pavlik:
 * +1 csarven: May be duplicating simpler use cases.
 May [d].
 * +1 jaxoncreed:
+* +1 KaiGilb: graphMetrix For the mentioned use case, it seems easier to me to give Celeste permission on the specific note directly.
+But being able to add new subjects sounds useful

 ### Modifying inherited permissions for existing subjects
 URL: https://solid.github.io/authorization-panel/wac-ucr/#inheritance-modifying